rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 }
 ```

-Imagine that you need the elements to be separated by semicolons and surrounded by parentheses, instead of the brackets used by the default implementation: (1; 2; 3).
+Imagine that you need the elements to be separated by semicolons and surrounded by parentheses, instead of the brackets used by the default implementation: `(1; 2; 3)`.
 To solve this, Java projects use third-party libraries such as Guava and Apache Commons, or reimplement the logic inside the project.
 In Kotlin, a function to handle this is part of the standard library.

 In this section, you’ll implement this function yourself.
-You’ll begin with a

-straightforward implementation that doesn’t use Kotlin’s facilities for simplifying function declarations, and then you’ll rewrite it in a more idiomatic style.
+You’ll begin with a straightforward implementation that doesn’t use Kotlin’s facilities for simplifying function declarations, and then you’ll rewrite it in a more idiomatic style.

-The joinToString function shown next appends the elements of the collection to a StringBuilder, with a separator between them, a prefix at the beginning, and a postfix at the end.
+The `joinToString` function shown next appends the elements of the collection to a `StringBuilder`, with a separator between them, a prefix at the beginning, and a postfix at the end.
 The function is generic: it works on collections that contain elements of any type.
 The syntax for generics is similar to Java.
-(A more detailed discussion of generics will be the subject of Chapter 11.)
+(A more detailed discussion of generics will be the subject of **Chapter 11**.)

-Listing 3.1.
-Initial implementation of joinToString()
+::: info Listing 3.1.
+Initial implementation of `joinToString()`

 ```kotlin
 fun <T> joinToString(